 Adding different combinations of $f^{pq}_{\alpha \beta}$ terms to $U_\Delta$ can lead to the creation of basic elements in the exponent of $V$.
 Namely

 Using these simpler expressions, it is easy to see that multiplying $f_{(2)}^{bc} f_{(3)}^{ab} f_{(3)}^{cb} f_{(4)}^{ac} $ to $U_{\Delta}$ will bring $V$ to a simpler, color-rotation-invariant form:

-where $n_\gamma^\triangle$ is the spin of the vertex with color $\gamma$ in triangle $\triangle$. $\gamma$ runs through the colors, and adding $1$ to $\gamma$ changes it as the color changes when passing through points $a \rightarrow b \rightarrow c \rightarrow a$.
+where $n_\gamma^\triangle$ is the spin of the vertex with color $\gamma$ in triangle $\triangle$. $\gamma$ runs through the colors and adding $1$ to $\gamma$ changes it as the color changes when passing through points $a \rightarrow b \rightarrow c \rightarrow a$.
 Further addition of $f_{(3)}^{ca} f_{(3)}^{cb} / f_{(3)}^{ba} f_{(3)}^{ab}$ eliminates the (-1) in the braces and another $f_{(4)}^{ab} f_{(4)}^{bc} f_{(4)}^{ca}$ leaves us with the final form

 which will be used in \refe{edge_H_form} for the edge Hamiltonian.
-This expression has a mixed symmetry with regards to color permutations (it is symmetric under rotation and anti-symmetric under reflection).
-We will later see the usefulness of such property when writing the edge Hamiltonian.
+This expression has a mixed symmetry with regards to color permutations (it is symmetric under rotation and antisymmetric under reflection).
+We will later see the usefulness of such a property when writing the edge Hamiltonian.